JujuAdams/dotobj/README.md

 1. Per vertex position, texture coordinates, and normals

-2. Materials, groups, and objects
+2. Materials and material libraries

+3. Groups (and objects)

-3. Vertex colours - *(not in the official .obj spec, but some editors can export them)*
+4. Vertex colours - *(not in the official .obj spec, but some editors can export them)*

-4. UV flipping - *(for compatibility between DirectX and OpenGL)*
+5. UV flipping - *(for compatibility between DirectX and OpenGL)*

-5. N-gon faces
+6. N-gon faces

-6. Custom vertex buffer formats
+7. Custom vertex buffer formats

-7. Winding-order reversal
+8. Winding-order reversal

 &nbsp;